genestack/user-docs/docs/user-guide/supported-data/supported-data.md

 - Import and store genomic variants.
 - Integrate variant data with sample metadata for downstream analysis.
-- Apply ODM’s built-in tools for filtering, annotation, and visualization of genetic variants.
+- Searching and filtering of genetic variants.
 - Perform cross-sample comparisons and study variant distributions.

 For a detailed description and instructions on ODM capabilities for using VCF, visit the **[Supported Data Formats page](../doc-odm-user-guide/supported-formats.md)**